rm-controls/rm_usb2can/README.md

 ![usb_hub](https://raw.githubusercontent.com/rm-controls/rm_usb2can/main/image/usb_hub.png)

 &nbsp;&nbsp;&nbsp;&nbsp;USB To CAN Circuit Design: use STM32F072CBT6 to realize the function of USB to can.
-The can level conversion chip adopts MAX3051 chip, which uses 3.3V power supply and is packaged as SOT23-8, which provides the basis for PCB miniaturization.
-The purpose of R6 and R7 resistors in the figure is to change the boot mode of STM32, so that STM32 can switch between DFU burning mode and flash mode by changing the short circuit mode of R6 and R7, so as to facilitate firmware burning.
+The can level conversion chip adopts MAX3051EKA chip, which uses 3.3V power supply and is packaged as SOT23-8 (Small Outline Transistor), which provides the basis for PCB miniaturization.
+The purpose of R6 and R7 resistors in the figure is to change the boot mode of STM32, so that STM32 can switch between DFU (Device Firmware Upgrade) burning mode and flash mode by changing the short circuit mode of R6 and R7, so as to facilitate firmware burning.

 ![stm32_can](https://raw.githubusercontent.com/rm-controls/rm_usb2can/main/image/stm32_can.png)